scalar-labs/scalardl/docs/how-to-write-contract.md

 The `StateUpdater` contract first checks if the argument has proper variables, matches with an application context, and throws `ContractContextException` if they are not adequately defined. `ContractContextException` is the only throwable exception from a contract, and it is used to let the system know not to retry the contract execution because requirements are not fully satisfied.

 Then the contract retrieves an `asset_id` and `state` given from the requester and retrieves `asset` from the Ledger with the specified `asset_id`.
 And it updates the asset's state if the asset doesn't exist or the asset's state is different from the current state.
 A contract might face some `RuntimeException` when interacting with the Ledger, but it shouldn't catch it in the contract.
-All the exceptions are treated properly by the Scalar DL executor.
+All the exceptions are treated properly by the ScalarDL executor.

 This contract will just create or update the state of an specified asset, so it doesn't need to return anything to the requester.
 So in this case, it can return `null`.
 If you want to return something to a requester, you can return an arbitrary `JsonNode` when using JacksonBasedContract.